jeremypbeasley/canlis_j/studio.markdown

     photos:
     - title:
       url: "/uploads/kracher17.jpg"
+- title: Canlis Snow Globe
+  desc: Tiny Canlis in a snowstorm.
+Right after world peace hospitality for all, we
+    thought this is what the world needed more of.
+  year: 2018
+  type: Objects
+  price: 45
+  purchase_url:
+  is_soldout: true
+  partner:
+  is_featured: true
+  is_visible: true
+  is_slideshow: true
+  photo_duration: 2600
+  photos:
+  - title:
+    url: "/uploads/ab31fe87144256eb8dcb0b67d5608c4e9a7a77f7-1500x1500.jpg"
+  - title:
+    url: "/uploads/globe2.jpg"
+  is_collection:
+  items:
 - title: Canlis Staff Apparel
   desc: A few of our favorites.
 From Chef Brady Williams’ original pandemic-yelp-review
     “'Lukewarm Tweezer Food' to the iconic black hoodie seen at Pearl Jam concerts